 Most importantly, take care of yourself.
 Think about joining a support group for people with cancer.
 They offer information and comfort, teach coping skills, and help reduce anxiety as well as provide a place for people to share common concerns and emotional support.
 Research has shown that people with cancer are better able to deal with their disease when supported by others in similar situations.
 Also, organizations such as CancerCare provide free counseling and support groups in person, online and by phone for cancer patients and their caregivers.

 At Roswell Park, we also have patient navigators that can help guide you through your treatment.
 These trained professionals can help you overcome any obstacles that may prevent you from beginning or continuing treatment, and they can also connect you with additional resources and support.

 In addition to patient navigation, Roswell Park offers a complete menu of support services to help you cope with the emotional, mental, financial and physical impact of cancer.
-These include Supportive and Palliative Care, Psychosocial Oncology, Pastoral Care, Rehabilitation Services, among other support services.
+These include Supportive and Palliative Care, Psychosocial Oncology, Spiritual Care, Rehabilitation Services, among other support services.

 You do not have to face cancer alone.
 Many resources are available to help you make decisions and manage your life when the diagnosis is cancer.